 If you have not yet purchased a Dutch oven or are looking to update to a new oven go check out my article about Dutch ovens for camping.
 In that article, you will find extensive information about Dutch ovens for camping.

-Here are the answers to some F.A.Q.’s.
+Here are the answers to some common questions about Dutch ovens.

 There are two types of camp Dutch ovens.
 A seasoned cast-iron oven with a flat bottom and a seasoned cast-iron oven with legs.

 Both can be used indoors.
 The flat-bottomed one can be used on all indoor cooking surfaces with care.
 There is no scraping, just clean lifting to avoid damaging any cooktops.